A consistent quantum field theory from dimensional reduction: Dimensionally-reduced quantum field theory

 \paragraph{Calculus.} The introduction of the Lebesgue-Stieltjes integration requires some specific definitions in calculus.
 A generalized delta function is defined as~\cite{svozil1987quantum}

 and similarly in momentum space.
 We denote the four-dimensional delta function as $\delta^{(4)} (x) =\delta(x)$.
 Conversely, we shall denote explicitly with $\delta^{(1)}$ and $\delta^{(3)}$ the one-dimensional (function of the temporal variable) and three-dimensional (function of the space variables), respectively.
+One has also to define the Lebesgue-Stieltjes-Fourier representation for the delta function,